This post was originally published on October 20, 2016 and updated on October 19, 2020.

 The Malaysian government and palm oil industry are committed to maintaining our market share over the producers of the “conflict palm oil” that is more closely associated with negative environmental practices.

-We applaud the writers and editors who explain to their readers that companies such as Kellogg’s, Hershey, Mars, Nestle, Kraft, Pepsico, Ghiradelli and Lindt are committed to using Certified Sustainable Palm Oil (CSPO).
+We applaud the writers and editors who explain to their readers that companies such as Kellogg’s, Hershey, Mars, Nestle, Kraft, Pepsico, Ghirardelli and Lindt are committed to using Certified Sustainable Palm Oil (CSPO).
 We encourage readers to do business with the companies on these lists.

 And we are strongly advocating that companies take their commitment to certified sustainable palm oil even further.
 As responsible global citizens, we encourage food manufacturers to clearly label their products to tell consumers that they’ve committed to sourcing sustainable palm oil.